Enhance your Landscape

 9. Your curbing has a one-year warranty against defects in materials and workmanship.
 It will be replaced at no charge if the defect is caused by the materials we use or the way it was installed by our crew.
 This does not include sealer as sealer wears differently for all jobs.

 10. Sealing is recommended every 1-2 years for overlay curbing to keep your curbing look new.
 The weather and sun wear the sealer over time and it becomes dull or faded.
 Charges apply for this, depending on footage and prep required.
 Please call or see pricing.
-The sealer that is used on your concrete during installation is a sealer with 20% solids; it slows down the curing process which helps prevent cracking.
 Although glossy at first, this sealer will result in a dull finish over time.
 To achieve a glossy finish, we can reapply a gloss concrete sealer to your curbing , ideally waiting until the initial 2 coats has worn off.
 The current charge for this service is $1.oo per foot and does not include any cleaning of the curb.
 For jobs older than 3 years that have never been resealed and require a second coat of sealer the charge is $1.50 per foot.